Eastern hognose snake: Predators

-There are many predators of the Eastern hognose snake.
-These include: tarantulas, other snakes, crows, red-tailed hawks, barred owls, raccoons, Virginia opossums, foxes, and humans.
+The many predators of the eastern hognose snake include tarantulas, common kingsnakes, cottonmouths, crows, red-tailed hawks, barred owls, raccoons, Virginia opossums, red foxes, and humans.

 Human impact

-Humans cause pollution and pesticide poisoning, habitat destruction, vehicular deaths, and intentionally hunt the snake.
-Further studies have shown that other effects humans have on the mortality of H. platirhinos come from roads.
-Laura E. Robson and Gabriel Blouin-Demers conducted a study and found that the Eastern hognose snake avoids crossing paved roads, increasing the isolation of populations.
-The snakes will cross unpaved roads but face higher mortality from vehicle collisions.
+Humans cause mortality of Heterodon platyrhinos from pollution and pesticide poisoning, habitat destruction, vehicular deaths, and intentional hunting.
+Eastern hognose snakes avoid crossing paved roads, increasing the isolation of populations.
+The snakes will cross unpaved roads, but face higher mortality from vehicle collisions.

 Captivity

-The hognose snake is an intermediate level reptile to keep and lives between 10-15 years in captivity.
+The hognose snake is an intermediate-level reptile to keep and lives between 10 and 15 years in captivity.
 Typically, mice and rats are used to feed most snakes in captivity.
-With hognose being a toad specialist species, it can be tricky to get them to eat frozen thawed mice.
-Scenting the food with toad or lizard is a trick used amongst hobbyists to entice the snake.
-Being a solitary species, snakes are kept individually unless it is for intentional breeding.
-Due to their burrowing nature, hognose snakes require suitable substrate depth to retain this natural instinct.
+With this species being a toad specialist, getting them to eat thawed mice can be problematic.
+Scenting the food with toad or lizard is a trick used by hobbyists to entice the snake.
+Being a solitary species, snakes are kept individually unless kept for intentional breeding.
+Due to its burrowing nature, the hognose snake requires suitable substrate depth to retain this natural instinct.

 Conservation status

-This species, H. platirhinos, is classified as Least Concern (LC) on the IUCN Red List of Threatened Species (Year assessed: 2007).
-However, it is a species of increasing conservation concern, especially in the northeastern part of its range.
+This species, Heterodon platirhinos, is classified as least concern on the IUCN Red List of Threatened Species (assessed in 2007).
+It is a species of increasing conservation concern, though, especially in the northeastern part of its range.
 Of the five states in the northeast U.S. where the eastern hognose snake occurs, it currently has "listed" conservation status in four (Connecticut, New Hampshire, New York, and Rhode Island).
-Noted declines are believed to be the result of direct anthropogenic pressures including habitat loss and fragmentation, road mortality, environmental degradation, and intentional killing.
-Some of this habitat fragmentation may be due to eastern hognose snakes having a reluctance to cross paved roads.
+Noted declines are believed to be the result of direct anthropogenic pressures, including habitat loss and fragmentation, road mortality, environmental degradation, and intentional killing.
+Some of this habitat fragmentation may be due to the snake's having a reluctance to cross paved roads.
 In the Eastern United States, pitch pine-scrub oak barrens are an imperiled disturbance-dependent community that has declined substantially due to wildfires that have threatened vertebrates such as the eastern hognose snake.